kuking/coolcooler/README.md

 - "Low voltage" PCB with Arduino, sensors and logic.
 - "High voltage" PCB with relays, 12V Power transitor, DC-DC step down circuit, etc.

-Unfortunately, I haven't documented the circuit in detail, but if you ask I can improve it.
+Unfortunately, I haven't documented the circuit in detail, but if you ask I can make the effort.
 It is not dificult, just by looking at the code you can see the pins for each device; the voltage divider can be configured in two `#define` by specifying the resistors you picked; there is no complicated external circuit, only the wiring in/out from the Arduino nano.

 Pending, Bugs, etc.
 -------------------